FernandaAguirreOropeza/Supply-Chain-Analysis-for-Retail/README.md

 # 20. SAFETY STOCK LEVELS
 Safety stock buffer is what makes the reorder point realistic instead of risky.
 It helps to be aware of how many products are in stock in order to protect against uncertainty.
 Since Apple launches new products every year, the stock buffer is every time lower for the products that are moving everytime more aside in order for the new products to enter, which is why the olderst generations of products are the lowest.

-# 21. Executive inventory plan
+# 21. EXECUTIVE INVENTORY PLAN

 This table shows a summary of the ABC analysis, the reorder points and the safety stock, as well as many other important information for a supply chain manager to understand what happens with the products and be aware of the next steps